tdunning/t-digest/README.md

 * consider [issue #87](https://github.com/tdunning/t-digest/issues/87)
 * review all outstanding issues (add unit tests if necessary or close if not)

-I have submitted the main paper describing t-digest to RSS Series B and will be preparing a more implementation-oriented paper intended for submission to the Journal of Statistical Software.
-Potential co-authors who could accelerate these submissions are encouraged to speak up!
+Publication work is now centered around comparisons with the KLL digest (spoiler, the t-digest is much smaller and possibly 2 orders of magnitude more accurate than KLL).
+I would still like to see potential co-authors who could accelerate these submissions are encouraged to speak up!
 In the mean time, an
 [archived pre-print of the main paper is available](https://arxiv.org/abs/1902.04023).

 In research areas, there are some ideas being thrown around about how to bring